Roles And Responsibilities Of A Committee Management (Board Of Directors)

 Treasurer

 Financial stewardship falls under the purview of the Treasurer.
 This role extends far beyond number crunching; it's about strategic financial planning and ensuring the organisation's fiscal health.
 The Treasurer tracks budgets, oversees financial reports, and provides insights into the economic implications of strategic decisions.
-With an analytical acumen, the Treasurer is the financial compass guiding the committee through economic landscapes, ensuring the organisation's financial sustainability.
+With an analytical insight, the Treasurer is the financial compass guiding the committee through economic landscapes, ensuring the organisation's financial sustainability.

 Committee Members